Early College High School

 Additional student benefits of Early College High School include peer/study groups, a smaller learning environment, ease of college enrollment, easier transition after high school, increase in college grades and more focused support for college entrance scores.

 All courses will be taught by Broken Arrow teachers.
 Students in athletics and fine arts are able to participate and still meet necessary requirements.
-Details regarding transportation and daily schedule are still being determined.

 For more information, please email Ms. Barber or call 918-259-4700.